AustinMReppert/iced-reference/src/chapter_2.md

     }
 ```

 Lets look at an example creating a Command::Single with `perform()`.
-It's quite simple we simply need a future/(block of async code) and a Message to send when the async code is complete.
+It's quite simple.
+We need a future/(block of async code) and a Message to send when the async code is complete.
 Note the return type of the async code needs to match the Message contents.

 ```rust
 use iced::alignment::{Horizontal, Vertical};